 With a growing list of accommodation options – from simple beach bungalows to luxury 5 star resorts, the island district also has Vietnam’s fifth largest international airport, an international standard (WHO recognized) hospital, and an international cruise ship port.
 Designated as a “special economic zone”, tourists can stay for up to 30 days visa free.

 Phu Quoc travel activities are abundant ranging from land, ocean and aerial tours to hiking, scuba diving, fishing, bird watching, trekking and snorkeling.
 On Phu Quoc Island you will find a large amusement park, safari zoo, and world class golf courses.
 Shopping is plentiful and there are limitless options to enjoy the finest cuisines from around Vietnam and the world.
 Visit Vietnam’s most beautiful beach, tour historic prisons, discover sacred temples, trek through a National Park, or simply enjoy the ocean sunset.
 With its beauty and tranquility, Phu Quoc is undeniably one of the most attractive destinations in Vietnam if not the world.

 1. Take in a gorgeous sunset

 Phu Quoc is known for its spectacular ocean sunsets, so make sure to catch at least one while you are there.
 Our favorite evening lookout spots are anywhere along Long Beach, cliff side by the Dinh Cau Temple, and on a boat in the middle of the ocean prior to fishing for squid at night.

-2. Wine and dine at the Bach Dang Night Market
+2. Wine and dine at the Phu Quoc Night Market

 Phu Quoc is famous for its’ fish sauce and a visit to the island would be not be complete without touring one of the many fish sauce factory’s.
 This unique aromatic sauce has even been granted the status of Protected Designation of Origin (PDO) in the European Union!